Skip to main content

 6. Care for dependents and pets – Make immediate arrangements for anyone who depended on the deceased.

 7. Find important documents – This is where families struggle the most.
-Without This Should Help, this becomes an exhausting, frustrating search through filing cabinets, email accounts, and safe deposit boxes.
+Without This Should Help, this becomes an exhausting, frustrating search through filing cabinets, email accounts, safe deposit boxes, & more.

 8. Notify employer and Social Security – Contact the deceased’s workplace and local Social Security office.